-An information audit will help identify the information (regardless of format) held by the University and also identify and assess how that information is shared.
+An information audit will help identify the information (regardless of format) held by the University, and also help identify and assess how that information is shared.
 The audit process will provide recognition and understanding of how the University operates in terms of administrative, legislative and regulatory requirements.
-It will also identify areas of strength and weakness in the management of records and information.
-Finally, the audit will help to identify any actions and procedures that are required to ensure that information is readily and easily available to staff whenever they need it.
+It will identify strengths and weaknesses in the management of records and information.
+Finally, the audit will highlight any actions and procedures that are required to ensure that information is readily and easily available to staff whenever they need it.

 Why do we need an information audit?

 There are a number of reasons to carry out an information audit, including:

 - To prepare for an Electronic Document & Records Management System (EDRMS)